abrady/RenderdocLab/README.md

    ```

 4. Build the project:

    ```bash
    cmake --build .
    ```

 ## Running the Examples

-After building, you can run any of the examples:
+After building, you can run any of the examples in the build directory:

 ```bash
 # Run the Hello Triangle example